reflectoring/reflectoring.github.io/_posts/2019-03-05-spring-boot-conditionals.md

 Spring Boot builds on top of that by bringing some convenient `@ConditionalOn...` annotations to the table and by allowing us to combine conditions using `AllNestedConditions`, `AnyNestedCondition` or `NoneNestedCondition`.
+These tools allow us to [modularize our production code](/spring-boot-modules/) as well as [our tests](/testing-verticals-and-layers-spring-boot/).

-With power comes responsibility, however, so we should take care not to litter our application context with conditions, otherwise we might lose track of what is loaded when.
+With power comes responsibility, however, so we should take care not to litter our application context with conditions, lest we lose track of what is loaded when.

 The code for this article is available [on github](https://github.com/thombergs/code-examples/tree/master/spring-boot/conditionals).